gabrielcedran/restaurant-manager/README.md

 ### Playwright

 Follow installation guidelines directly on the official website.
-Most important configs to tweak: `use.baseURL`, `webServer.command` (how to start the app) and `webServer.url`.
+Most important configs to tweak: `use.baseURL`, `testMatch`, `webServer.command` (how to start the app) and `webServer.url`.

 _webServer_ is important if you want playwright to boot your local server.
 If you are pointing it somewhere else, you don't want to set it up.

 Running: headless:`npx playwright test` - headed: `npx playwright test --headed` or `npx playwright test --ui` (to debug).

+#### Notes

+**page.goto**: it can be a relative path in case the baseURL property is properly set or an absolute path in case it is not or a completely different url is necessary.

+**page loading**: when the test navigates to a given page, it doesn't mean that the test will wait for it to finish loading. `page.goto` takes a second parameter that is a config json which allows you to determine until when the test should wait.
+Example: `await page.goto('/{what-ever}', { waitUntil: 'networkidle' })`